rw2409/system_design/AWS.md

 * E.G, Secondary indexes and efficient single-row data manipulation operations are disabled
 * Non implemented features: indexes, foreign keys, constraints, triggers, sequences etc

-# Distributed Key-value store options: Dynamo DB/Redis/Cassandra
+# Distributed Key-value store options: Dynamo DB/Redis/HBase/Cassandra
-Always keep in mind: trading off about C(Consistency) A (Availability) and P (Partition Tolerance)
+**CAP Theroem** : trading off about C(Consistency) A (Availability) and P (Partition Tolerance) When network parition happens:
+CP: CP system will continue running with full consistency; it will sacrifice A by shutting down other (non-quorum) nodes entirely

 ## Dynamo DB
 * Pros: hosted, seamingless scale, no need to worry about consistency, availability, scalability
 * Cons: expensive, dependency on AWS

 ## Build high scalable key-value storage with Shareded Redis Cluster
 1. Single Node to load everything in RAM
     * -Issue1: No redundancy, single point of failure